LAW FIRM IN BANGLADESH TRW LOGO TAHMIDUR RAHMAN

 (2) Upon receipt of the request in the following form, the Authority shall evaluate the information provided with the request and, upon satisfaction, request the payment of the required license fee.
 (Follow the figure below).

-Screenshot 2019 10 17 at 7.40.16 PM 3
+Screenshot 2019 10 17 At 7.40.16 Pm 3

 (3) The Authority shall issue the license in the form set out in Annex B within 10 (ten) days of receipt by the applicant of the license fee referred to in sub-clause (2).